 The human immunodeficiency virus attacks and suppresses the immune system, reducing a person's ability to fight infection.
 The virus specifically targets the cells crucial for fighting infection from pathogens.
 This allows diseases and infections to progress without resistance.

 Within a few weeks of being infected with HIV, some people develop flu-like symptoms that last for a week or two, but others have no symptoms at all.
 People living with HIV may appear and feel healthy for several years.
 However, even if they feel healthy, HIV is still affecting their bodies.
 Untreated early HIV infection is also associated with many diseases including cardiovascular disease, kidney disease, liver disease, and cancer.

 Stacy is a police officer employed by the city of Denver, Colorado.
 She is regularly required to respond to emergency medical situations, often arriving before the local ambulance company.
 As a result, Stacy is frequently exposed to human blood.

+HIV is spread only in certain body fluids from a person who has HIV.
+These fluids are blood, semen, pre-seminal fluids, rectal fluids, vaginal fluids, and breast milk.
 It can take many years before an HIV-infected person displays symptoms of the disease.